 Our Health & Inclusion Project (HIP) promotes LGBTQ health and wellbeing and gives you the chance to have your say about healthcare and council services in Brighton and Hove.

-LGBTQ health and wellbeing matters to us and we talk to and listen to people through a range of ways including; online surveys, one-to-one and small group interviews as well as occasional focus groups.
+LGBTQ health and wellbeing matters to us and we talk to and listen to people through a range of ways including; online surveys, focus groups and one-to-one and small group interviews.

 Switchboard was commissioned by Brighton & Hove City Council and Brighton and Hove Clinical Commissioning Group (CCG) to explore the impact of the pandemic on LGBTQ communities in order to inform and influence priorities in the ‘recovery period’.

 The report shows that Covid-19 has exacerbated existing health inequalities across issues such as mental health, trans health and housing, as well as the lack of LGBTQ affirming support.
 They found the most marginalised of LGBTQ people have struggled the most.
 This includes young people, people of colour and trans and/or non-binary people.

 The results are taken from a survey with 595 responses covering areas such as mental health, housing, sexual health and uptake of vaccinations.
 This was followed by focus groups exploring issues more in-depth.
 From this they found:

 - 74% of respondents felt depressed, with 68% of 18-24 year olds and 41% of people of colour considering suicide